Hiring hub (category-first)

 Is this a “best SEO agency” list?

-No. This is a business-model-first hiring hub.
-It focuses on evaluation criteria and routes you to industry pages for more specific guidance.
+No. This is a hiring hub focused on evaluation criteria and routing you to category pages where you can submit a brief.

 Where do I submit a request?

-On the industry page (for example: SaaS).
+On a category page (for example: SaaS or Lawyers).
 The hub is for choosing the category and learning how to evaluate partners.

 What are common red flags when hiring an SEO agency?